 Day 9 Coco Loco Mix

 Day 9 Happy Frog Mix

 Growth during the cotyledon stage is about the same for all three microgreen soil media.

-Also, notice that the peat-based microgreen soil media is dryer than either of the coir-based trays (first photo shows this well).
-During the test, we bottom water the microgreens in a level watering tray.
+Also, the peat-based microgreen soil media is dryer than the coir-based trays (the first photo shows this well).
+We bottom-water the microgreens in a level watering tray during the test.
 Therefore, all three potting mixes have the opportunity to draw up equal volumes of water.

 You can see that peat doesn’t draw water as well as coir.

 Dark Opal Basil 12 days after planting.
 Same order as the previous photo.